krei-se/three.krei.se/README.md

 ```

 export default class KreiseGraph {

   // add any typed objects you would like to use,
-  // i use threejs objects to sculpture a "body" from a graph
+  // i use threejs objects to sculpture a "body"-tree from a graph
-  // and allow for sensoric inputs (just add a map as an object anywhere in the graph)
+  // and allow for sensoric inputs (add a map as an object anywhere in the graph
+  // and sensors on any branch of the nerves)
   public lights: LightsRecordType = {}
   public meshes: MeshesRecordType = {}
   public helpers: HelpersRecordType = {}
   public objects: ObjectsInterface = {}
   public graphs: GraphsRecordType = {}
-  public repeat: number = 1000                    // how often do  we visit this node in a cyclical reference?
+  public repeat: number = 1000                    // how often do  we visit this node in a circular reference?
-  public visited: number = 0                      // how often did we visit this node in a cyclical reference?
+  public visited: number = 0                      // how often did we visit this node in a circular reference?

   // mostly unused, useful for eva(input) and moving the goalpost in the base (start and ending) graph
   public input: any
   public targetOutput: any

+  [key: string]: any
+  [key: symbol]: any

   constructor() {

       return new Proxy(this, {
-        get(target, property, receiver) {
+        get(target: KreiseGraph, property) { // (, receiver)
           if (property in target) {
             // catch tired nodes
             if (property === 'graphs') {
               target.visited++
               if (target.visited > target.repeat) return
             }

             return target[property]
           }
           else if (property in target.objects) {